HuskyDG/huskydg.github.io/hidden_permissive.md

 - Hide read-write rootfs (Oprek Detection)
 - Prevent normal apps from changing system property
 - Prevent normal apps from switching contexts to detect Magisk (`u:r:magisk:s0`)

+## FAQs

+### Momo shows SELinux rules is modified

+This module only prevent apps from doing some abuse actions .
+It does not add correct rules.

 ## Changelogs